Wirecloud/wirecloud/docs/development/platform/themes.md

 ```

 The `_variables.scss` file must be written using the [SCSS (Sassy CSS) syntax]
-and is used for defining the base constants to be used by the theme.
-This file
+and is used for overwriting the values for the variables used by the theme.
-must always import the `_defaults.scss` file (using the `@import 'defaults'`
+This file must always import the `_defaults.scss` file (using the
-line) to load the default values for the other constants.
+`@import 'defaults'` line) to load the default values for the variables.

 [SCSS (Sassy CSS) syntax]: http://sass-lang.com/guide